FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 state.
 For ``static-neighbors/neighbor``, the list-entry callback creates or refreshes the FRR NBMA neighbour and then applies the settled ``poll-interval`` and ``priority`` values.

+RIP-derived northbound conventions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This work deliberately follows the conventions used by the ``ripd`` northbound conversion and the developer notes that were written around it, especially ``doc/developer/northbound/retrofitting-configuration-commands.rst`` and ``doc/developer/northbound/yang-module-translator.rst``.
+The OSPF code applies the same northbound rules directly to RFC 9129 ``ietf-ospf``.

+The conventions carried over are:

+* The loaded YANG schema describes the supported management surface.
+RIP's translator notes use deviations to remove unsupported nodes and to expose FRR-specific defaults.
+OSPF follows that model with ``frr-deviations-ietf-routing-ospf.yang``: unsupported RFC 9129 leaves are marked ``not-supported``, and fixed FRR defaults are advertised in the schema.
+* Fixed defaults are read from the loaded model.
+The RIP retrofitting notes show daemon state being initialised with ``yang_get_default_*()`` from the YANG model.
+OSPF callbacks consume defaulted dnodes or read the same values with ``yang_get_default_*()`` when destroy/defaulted-modify paths restore FRR state.
+Dynamic defaults, such as OSPF interface type, stay in daemon code because the value depends on the live interface.
+* CLI commands are northbound clients.
+RIP's converted commands enqueue candidate edits with ``nb_cli_enqueue_change()`` and commit them through the northbound layer.
+Converted OSPF commands do the same so CLI, mgmtd and future northbound clients share one validation and apply path.
+* Validation belongs in ``NB_EV_VALIDATE`` when accepting the candidate would leave daemon state inconsistent.  ``NB_EV_APPLY`` still tolerates daemon objects disappearing after validation, matching the normal FRR northbound phase split used by RIP callbacks.
+* Aggregate daemon updates use ``apply_finish`` where leaf ordering would matter.
+RIP uses this for list or container updates such as redistribute and timers.
+OSPF uses the same technique for BFD and static neighbours so the callback reads the settled subtree once per transaction.

+OSPF differs from RIP where the model shape requires it.
+RIP's FRR-native model can attach daemon objects to running dnodes with ``nb_running_set_entry()`` and fetch them later with ``nb_running_get_entry()``.
+The RFC 9129 OSPF tree sits under ``ietf-routing`` and is implemented by two daemons, so OSPF resolves from the ``control-plane-protocol`` keys to the owning daemon instance instead of storing a single RIP-style running entry.

 .. warning::